informatici/openhospital/oh-bundle/OH-README.md

 ```
 set-executionpolicy remotesigned
 ```
-- You might also be required to enable access to oh.ps1 on Windows Firewall.
+- You might also be required to enable access on Windows Firewall to oh.ps1 and/or to the TCP port used for the local database (PORTABLE mode).

 **Windows - legacy mode**